 Just like any investment portfolio, a real estate portfolio needs to be diversified to protect against downside risk.
-By investing in a wide range of properties, in different geographic areas and using a selection of investment structures, real estate investors can optimize their yield while reducing the risk of a market downturn.
+By building a diversified real estate portfolio in different geographic areas and using a selection of investment structures, real estate investors can optimize their yield while reducing the risk of a market downturn.
 Diversification ensures that if one real estate investment begins to falter, there’s less chance the entire portfolio will suffer.

 While diversification in the stock market might seem intuitive, making diversified investments within the real estate world isn’t always as simple.
 How should real estate investors ensure they are diversifying their portfolio with the appropriate asset allocation?

 Single family, multi-family, and commercial properties all represent different real estate asset classes with unique market opportunities.